SAP-samples/teched2022-DA261/exercises/hana_cloud_central/ex4/README.md

    Starting the instance will take a few minutes.

 6. We also have another option that allows us to Upgrade the SAP HANA Cloud instance.
-We can find this option under the Actions list.
-Once the instance is running again, click the (...) button under the Actions column to see if there is any upgrade available.
+Once the instance is running again, click the "..." button under the Actions column to see if there is any upgrade available.
 If an upgrade is not available, that menu item will be disabled.
     <kbd>
     ![](./images/28.png)
     </kbd>